Pong420/videojs-plus/docs/features/setting-menu.md

   }
 }

-videojs
-  .getComponent('SettingMenuButton')
-  .prototype.options_.entries.push('QualityMenuItem');
-videojs.registerComponent('QualityMenuItem', QualityMenuItem);

-// If you want to change/customize the options item, you can register new a component.
-// For example, HD quality only allow authorised user. const SettingSubOptionItem = videojs.getComponent('SettingSubOptionItem');
-const authorised = false;

-// The classname must be the name of your `SettingOptionItem` suffix `Child` class QualityMenuItemChild extends SettingSubOptionItem {
+class QualityMenuItemChild extends SettingSubOptionItem {
   handleClick() {
     if (authorised || this.value === 'Auto' || this.value < 720) {